Principios de Gobernabilidad | Acerca de Nosotros | Equifax Uruguay

 The Governance Committee and Board will monitor and review director independence, and the Board will make and publicly disclose its independence determination for each director when the director is first elected to the Board and annually thereafter for all nominees for election as director.
 If the Board determines that a director who satisfies the NYSE rules is independent even though he or she does not satisfy all of the Company’s independence guidelines, this determination will be disclosed and explained in the next proxy statement.
 Each director shall notify the Board of any change in circumstances that may put his or her independence at issue.
 If so notified, the Board will reevaluate, as promptly as practicable thereafter, such director’s independence.

-Members of the Audit Committee and the Compensation, Human Resources & Management Succession Committee shall additionally meet the independence criteria applicable to them under Rules 10A-3, Rule 10C-1 and Rule 14a-11 of the Securities Exchange Act of 1934.
-It is also the sense of the Board that each member of the Compensation, Human Resources & Management Succession Committee should meet the criteria for being a “non-employee director” under Rule 16b-3 of the Securities Exchange Act of 1934 and be an “outside director” within the meaning of Section 162(m) of the Internal Revenue Code.
+Members of the Audit Committee and the Compensation, Human Resources & Management Succession Committee shall additionally meet the independence criteria applicable to them under Rules 10A-3 and Rule 10C-1 of the Securities Exchange Act of 1934.
+It is also the sense of the Board that each member of the Compensation, Human Resources & Management Succession Committee should meet the criteria for being a “non-employee director” under Rule 16b-3 of the Securities Exchange Act of 1934 and be an “outside director” within the meaning of Section 162(m) of the Internal Revenue Code to the extent it remains relevant.

 10. Former Chief Executive Officer’s Board Membership